 Cor lost her hands and feet to sepsis back in 2013 and set up our charity to offer peer support to amputees in all stages of their life and journey.
 She can be found spreading the word about FYF and visiting new Troopers.
 Cor also meets with health, education and NHS personnel, and is a motivational speaker.
 Despite being a triathlete and world record holder, when it comes to making tea or coffee she’s quick to play the ‘amputee’ card…

 Nic keeps everything running at Finding Your Feet – the team regularly receive emails from her at 4 am… She’s in charge of strategic planning, oversees the day-to-day running of our charity and is the point of contact for initial enquiries.
 The only time she stops working is to have a laughing fit at her favourite joke: “What’s Cor short for?
 Cos she’s got no legs!”

-Les is a below-knee amputee who volunteered for the charity before coming onboard in 2017.
-She’s based in Fife, but she coordinates our Dundee, Aberdeen, Edinburgh, Inverness and Leeds Troopers and Clubs as well!
-She’s also the one that keeps our website all shiny and up to date.
-When she’s not working on that, she’s kept busy having to explain her Fife slang to the rest of the group.
+Les is a below-knee amputee who volunteered for the charity before coming onboard.
+She’s based in Fife, and as well as playing a key role in our Well-being Team, she coordinates clubs and supports Troopers across all our areas too.
+She’s also the one that keeps our website all shiny and up to date, manages our private online groups for amputees and helps Troopers with any tech issues they have.
+When she’s not working on all of that, she’s kept busy having to explain her Fife slang to the rest of the group.
 Who is this Ken she always speaks of?

 Dennis The Dog

 Dennis has three legs.
 It doesn’t stop him from running, jumping, swimming or just generally being the best thing ever, which is why he is the official FYF mascot!
 Woof!